-- 2. Most of the faculty teaching staff has adequate practical experience which ensures a good balance between theory and practice. - 3.
-Most of the full-time professors are Ph.D holders and well experienced teachers. - 4.
-The information related to the Diploma program is publicly available.
+- 4. The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
 The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 5.
 The structure of the program follows the European Credit Transfer System (ECTS). - 6.
-The Diploma program provides a comprehensive practical education to its graduates.
+The five concentrations are an important innovation of the program as they allow the students to strike the right balance between breadth and depth in their education.